 High Surf Sample

 This page provides a complete sample response for a high surf hazard from the Active Hazards API endpoint.
-High surf hazards cover dangerous coastal wave conditions and are primarily sourced from the U.S. National Weather Service (NWS).
-This sample uses the NWS alert format, which has a somewhat different property structure than the standard CAP format used by Environment Canada or BoM, with NWS-specific fields for alert identification and zone classification.
+High surf hazards cover dangerous coastal wave and surf conditions and are sourced from agencies such as the Australian Government Bureau of Meteorology (BoM) and the U.S. National Weather Service (NWS).
+This sample uses the BoM alert format, which follows the Common Alerting Protocol (CAP) standard for coastal hazard warnings.

 High Surf-Specific Properties